 “The words of the Teacher, son of David, king in Jerusalem:

 says the Teacher.

 Everything is meaningless.’”

-In his book “Ecclesiastes”, King Solomon described life without a purpose, and he went into much detail about it.
+In his book “Ecclesiastes”, King Solomon describes life without a purpose, and he goes into much detail about it.
 Reading between the lines, his resulting depression is apparent.
 King Solomon experienced the empty way of life.